May contain affiliate links. See my disclosure page for more information.

 - Air dry your dishes rather than use the drying cycle on your dishwasher.

 - Air dry your clothes, at least part of the way.
 Get them mostly dry on a line or drying rack, and then if you prefer, finish them off in the dryer so they’re soft.
-Obviously, you’ll use significantly less electricity by running the dryer for fifteen minutes rather than an hour!
+You’ll use significantly less electricity by running the dryer for fifteen minutes rather than an hour!

 - Take shorter showers so you don’t use as much hot water.

 - Install a programmable thermostat so the temperature can rise/lower while you’re at work or asleep, but then return to a comfortable temperature by the time you return or wake up.
+The savings you see in your electric bill will more than make up for the cost of a programmable thermostat.

 - Dress appropriately for the season.
 Figures vary, but the research I did shows that for every degree you increase your thermostat, your bill will go up approximately 3 percent, so keep your hands off your thermostat and throw on a sweater instead!